cedaro/better-internal-link-search/readme.txt

 Better Internal Link Search improves the default internal link searching feature in a number of ways, making it faster and easier to find the content you want to link to.

-The most basic feature limits results to posts and pages that contain your search query in their titles, rather than returning every post that contains the query in the title *or* content fields--this greatly reduces the number of results on sites with a large amount of content and should improve accuracy.
+The most basic feature limits results to posts and pages that contain your search query in their titles, rather than returning every post that contains the query in the title *or content fields*--this greatly reduces the number of results on sites with a large amount of content and should improve accuracy.
 In addition, term archives are included in the results so you can more easily link to them.

 Beyond those simple changes are more powerful features that can be customized for your particular site, including creating shortcuts and even searching external sites without leaving WordPress!